When should I call a professional for furnace repair?

 Sure, you can always call for an emergency furnace repair, but unexpected furnace repairs are often costly and almost always inconvenient.
 Here’s where an ounce of prevention is way better than a pound of cure.

 That said, there are times when you need to call a professional to fix your furnace ASAP, even if the issue doesn’t seem too serious.
-Ignoring the problem, pushing past the season, or attempting a DIY solution are risky.
-Here are some common furnace problems that you absolutely need an expert for.
+Ignoring the problem, pushing past the season, or attempting a DIY solution can be risky.
+Here are some common furnace problems that absolutely require an expert.

 If you smell gas